johnwcowan/r7rs-work/ProcessesCowan.md

 ## Fork and exec

-These procedures are not portable to Windows (they will raise errors satisfying `process-exception?`) and should be avoided when not necessary.
+These procedures are not portable to the Win32 API (they will raise errors satisfying `process-exception?`) and should be avoided when not necessary.
 However, they add a great deal of power and flexibility to the creation of process graphs.
 If the *narrow?* argument is false or absent, all threads present in the parent process